How Hard Is It to Pass the Transport Manager CPC Exam?

 Need help with case study technique?

-If you are stuck on case study questions, calculations or exam structure, a focused one-to-one Zoom session with a tutor who has passed these exams themselves — and teaches them full time — can sort the problem faster than another week of solo revision.
+If you're stuck on case study questions, calculations or exam structure, an hour with someone who's both trained to teach and has actually sat these exams — and now does this for a living — usually sorts the problem faster than another week of solo revision.
 Covers both CILT and Skills and Education Group Awards exam types.

 Try some Transport Manager CPC practice-style questions